 My family comes with a lot of baggage.
 I think most families do.
 Sibling relationships have deeply entrenched wedges that carry forward over time without resolution.
 Well…the “resolution” plays itself out in how the relationship develops.
-Without real resolution the relationship can become strained, limited and superficial.
+Without a real resolution, the relationship can become strained, limited, and superficial.
 My brothers and I definitely have had and continue to have some of that going on.

 When Brent finally did leave, it was under crisis.
 We were expecting it but weren’t at the same time.
 For several years we watched the escalation and “mini-crises” but due to continual disagreement between my parents, nothing happened.
 We had little to no outside support from anyone because we did not seek it.
 We would not talk about it.

-I say all of this because my family sticks out to me as a perfect family who could use a good mediator to help move us along.
+I say all of this because my family sticks out to me as a perfect family that could use a good mediator to help move us along.
 Counseling would be nice too but we need more immediate attention at this point.
-We need a skilled facilitator who can come in, give everyone a fair shake to speak, moderate and mediate skillfully, offering options and explaining realistic services out there to everyone.
-A sped up process that is focused, respectful, dignified with a goal of solving the problem not “fixing” years of emotional mess.
+We need a skilled facilitator who can come in, give everyone a fair shake to speak, moderate and mediate skillfully, offer options and explain realistic services out there to everyone.
+A sped-up a process that is focused, respectful, dignified with a goal of solving the problem not “fixing” years of emotional mess.

 Remember, mediation does not have to be formal, it is just a term for cracking open conflict in an informal process.
 There are many ways this process can happen that can yield beneficial results.
 I just pray my family will be open to working on this situation now in an informal, confidential manner for the common goal of caring for our mother whom we all love despite all our other differences.